Richardinho/react-hero-app-with-routing/README.md

 This one route is rendered into a special DOM element called an `outlet`.
 There are things called *secondary routes* as well.
 Secondary routes are independent of primary routes and can be active at the same time.
-They too are rendered into outlets, but these are *named outlets*.
+They too are rendered into outlets, but these outlets are *named outlets*.
 Secondary routes are represented in the URL using a special syntax:

   http://localhost:4200/crisis-center(popup:compose)